Future prospects on testing extensions to $\Lambda$CDM through the weak lensing of gravitational waves: Forecasting a joint standard siren+weak lensing analysis

 The real strength of this approach comes from the combination of the standard siren and weak lensing analyses, where the standard sirens essentially provide a strong constraint on geometry in the weak lensing analysis, without needing to rely on external datasets.
 The Bayesian framework is outlined in \hyperlink{cite.GCAT}{CT19}.
 Analytic derivatives can be found in the standard siren case, and numerical derivatives are needed when finding the Jacobian of the convergence power spectrum.
 Care is needed for these derivatives as the response of the power spectrum to a cosmological parameter can vary greatly over $\ell$-modes and redshift bins.
 Our solution is to, for each cosmological parameter, use the median value from the optimal steps of all modes and redshift bin correlations, then test it for optimality and stability.
 More detail can be found in Appendix \ref{app:derivatives}.
 A Fisher information matrix is constructed and used to find the Cram\'er-Rao lower bound on physical parameters, which the model depends on.
 These are then mapped to observed parameter uncertainties using Monte Carlo methods, as the mapping is often non-linear.
 We sum Fisher matrices to combine the results from the standard siren and weak lensing analyses, and all quoted constraints are $1\sigma$ marginalised uncertainties.

-\texttt{Class} \cite{CLASS_cite} is used to compute $\sigma_8$ values and the auto- and cross- convergence power spectra between six redshift bins, where bin edges are defined such that there is an approximately equal number of sources per bin.
+\texttt{Class} \cite{CLASS_cite} with \texttt{HMcode} \cite{HMcode} is used to compute $\sigma_8$ values and the auto- and cross- convergence power spectra between six redshift bins, where bin edges are defined such that there is an approximately equal number of sources per bin.
 A maximum $\ell$ mode of $\ell=3000$ is used to stay clear of the highly non-linear regime, where the statistical properties of the convergence field are close to Gaussian \cite{tomog}.
 Otherwise we could produce overly optimistic forecasts by assuming perfect knowledge of a regime with uncertain modelling.
 This is due to the importance of baryonic physics on such small scales \cite{baryon_model}.
+Nevertheless, there is still an assumption of much improved understanding of non-linearity in the matter power spectrum by the 2040's-2050's.
+We investigate the effect of decreasing the maximum $\ell$ mode on forecasts in Appendix \ref{app:lmax}.
 Fiducial parameter choices and the range of their flat priors are given in Table~\ref{tab:parameters}, as well as a summary of the cosmological models used in this analysis, demonstrating which parameters are allowed to vary in which models.
 In this work we set $h^{2}\Omega_{b}=0.0224$ as a fixed parameter, motivated by its strong CMB constraint from the Planck satellite \cite{Planck}.